fedefary/signer/README.md

 The property to set is *ffsec.signer.secret* and must contains a randomic generated string with any length (recommended 128/256/512 bit).

-It's also possible for the user to define the hashing algorithm used for the signature generation, the default is HmacSHA256 but also these algorithms are supported:
+It's also possible for the user to define the hashing algorithm used for the HMAC signature generation, the default is HmacSHA256 but also these algorithms are supported:

 - HmacMD5
 - HmacSHA1